 Not unlike the rest of the Sherlock film locations in Bristol, Portland Square was developed in the Victorian era.
 It resides in one of Bristol’s first suburbs, St. Paul’s.
 It looks eerily similar to parks you see around London, much like Queen Square.
 However, Portland Square has the added bonus of a red telephone box for real London authenticity.

 Where in Sherlock: We all remember when John Watson nearly met a firey end in Series 3, Episode 1: The Empty Hearse.
 Well, that took place in Portland Square!

 Hengrove Park Leisure Centre

 Another recent Sherlock film location is Hengrove Park Leisure Centre.
-It is primarily a member’s only gym and swimming pool but it is also home a disused aeroplane runway.
+It is primarily a member’s only gym and swimming pool but it is also home a disused airplane runway.
 Again, I didn’t visit this location because it’s quite a trek out of Bristol’s city centre.

-Where in Sherlock: The only time a runway is featured in any of the Sherlock episodes is of course The Abominable Bride and the most recent, Series 4, Episode 1: The Six Thatchers.
+Where in Sherlock: The only time a runway is featured in any of the Sherlock episodes is, of course, The Abominable Bride and the most recent, Series 4, Episode 1: The Six Thatchers.

 The Bottle Yard Studios

 This isn’t strictly a ‘film location’ as this is an actual, working production studio.
 However, I thought it was important to mention that a number of interior shots are filmed in Bristol.
 Popular opinion and logic would probably assume all the indoor shots are filmed in London.
 However, that’s not the case at all and The Bottle Yard Studios has also hosted Poldark and Wolf Hall!

 Where in Sherlock: All of the interior shots of 221B Baker Street, London are filmed in The Bottle Yard Studios in Bristol.
 Seriously.
 I bet you’re beginning to question everything you once thought about Sherlock right now, aren’t you?